TIGER'S PLAY ASTROLOGY

 What is Chinese Polestar Astrology?

-However, the so called stars in the Chinese Tradition are better understood as poetical representations of “currents of fate.”
+so-called stars in the Chinese Tradition are better understood as poetic representations of “currents of fate.”
 Although Polestar Astrology has Astronomy in its distant past, it does not rely on any relative assessment of stars or planets in the night sky.
 The Chinese observed the night sky for thousands of years and discovered a repeating pattern.
 This pattern revealed a mathematical formula embedded in the greater cycles of the universe.
 This formula is used to determine the position of stars in a Natal chart in relation to “the Ten Heavenly Stems and the Twelve Earthly Branches” (yin/yang, the five elements, and the 12 animals of the Zodiac).

 Polestar Astrology reads the attributes of these stars in the twelve houses to reveal the Fate (opportunity) of an individual in relation to their Character (capacity).
 Life, then, is how capacity meets opportunity.
 Chinese Astrology assumes that our basic nature is freedom, and that our freedom demonstrates itself through our conduct, how we choose to display our Character in relation to our Fate.
-The method of Chinese Astrology reveals the play of Character, Fate, and Freedom in our life.
+The method of Chinese Astrology reveals the play of Character, Inner Nature, and Fate in our lives.

 Fruition—the Resolution of Fate